Attention: service-driven people who want to help end homelessness

-A New Way for Homeless People to Sleep Safely off of the Streets
+A New Way for People Experiencing Homelessness to Sleep Safely Off the Streets

 “A few decent night’s sleep is crucial to being able to get back on your feet.
 Sleep deprivations is one of the most fundamental challenges for homelessness – as it is critical for both mental and physical health.”